w3f/polkadot-spec/docs/chap-runtime-api.md

   $$

   **where**
-  - ${A}$ indicates the validators of the current session, in canonical order.
+  - ${A}$ indicates the validators of the current session in canonical order.
 There might be more validators in the current session than validators participating in parachain consensus, as returned by the Runtime API ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-validators)).

   - ${D}$ indicates the validator authority discovery keys for the given session in canonical order.
 The first couple of validators are equal to the corresponding validators participating in the parachain consensus, as returned by the Runtime API ([Section -sec-num-ref-](chap-runtime-api#sect-rt-api-validators)).
 The remaining authorities are not participating in the parachain consensus.